robertwhunter/SLAMtrak/readme_private.md

 1) look within two sets of genes:
 - genes well-labelled in liver
-- genes not labelled in liver (but present in kidney)
+- genes not labelled in liver (but present in kidney) ------> DONE

 2) look for primary transcript (miR-122)